 If you use a mobile device to bank your precious student funds, then you need to be aware of the risks.
 Mobile banking is under threat from Trojans.
 In 2018, mobile banking Trojans were at an all-time high.
 Trojans typically, replace your mobile bank app with a fake app screen.
 You then unwittingly login using this infected app which steals your login details, using them to then login into your bank.
 To avoid losing your student loan, make sure that you only install mobile apps from known sources, like official app stores.

-Apart from that, be sure to secure your mobiel internet connection using a VPN.
+Apart from that, be sure to secure your mobile internet connection using a VPN.
 This will ensure that your data is protected when using public wifi-networks.
 Also, never click on a link in a text message or email – this brings us onto our next tip on phishing.
+You can also use a cheap VPN like Planet VPN to improve your online safety.

 Tip #4 Watch out for phishing